oeh-tnf/JKU-Games-Page/covid.md

 layout: post
 title: Covid
 description: Reports on Contact Tracing
-nav-menu: true
+nav-menu: false
 permalink: /covid/
 ---

 ## Reported infections
+There are currently no reported infections.

-We will update this site regularly with any new information, check back for more.
+We will update this site regularly with any new information, check back later.